 The configuration options listed above are common to many MET tools and are described in Section 5.
+The use of temporary files in PB2NC is described in Contributor's Guide Section %s.

 message\type = [];

 Each PrepBUFR message is tagged with one of eighteen message types as listed in the Section 5 file.
 The message\type refers to the type of observation from which the observation value (or 'report') was derived.
 The user may specify a comma-separated list of message types to be retained.
 Providing an empty list indicates that all message types should be retained.